milanterhes/aideas/aideas/README.md

 Running locally:

-`touch .env.local` then fill it out using the example
+`touch .env.local` then fill it out using the example (Posthog keys are optional)

 `bun install`